getify/You-Dont-Know-JS/get-started/ch3.md

 In this snippet, we call `assignment()` as a plain, normal function, without providing it any *execution context*.

-Since this program is not in strict mode (See Chapter 1, "Strictly Speaking"), context-aware functions that are called **without any context specified** default the context to the global object (`window` in the browser).
+Since this program is not in strict mode (see Chapter 1, "Strictly Speaking"), context-aware functions that are called **without any context specified** default the context to the global object (`window` in the browser).
 As there is no global variable named `topic` (and thus no such property on the global object), `this.topic` resolves to `undefined`.

 Now consider: